-- 4.6.1 A firm should consider the following question, "Does the client or its beneficial owners have attributes known to be frequently used by money launderers or terrorist financiers?" - 4.6.2 Client risk is the overall MLTF risk posed by a client based on the key risk categories, as determined by a firm. - 4.6.3 The client's risk profile may also inform the extent of the checks that need to be performed on other associated parties, such as the client's beneficial owners. - 4.6.4 Undue client secrecy and unnecessarily complex ownership structures can both point to heightened risk because company structures that disguise ownership and control are particularly attractive to people involved in MLTF. - 4.6.5 In cases where a client (an individual) or beneficial owner of a client is identified as a PEP (including a domestic PEP), an enhanced level of due diligence must be performed on the PEP.
-Further details on the approach to be taken in such circumstances are set out in 5.3.11 5.3.22 of this guidance.
+- 4.6.1A firm should consider the following question, "Does the client or its beneficial owners have attributes known to be frequently used by money launderers or terrorist financiers?" - 4.6.2Client risk is the overall MLTF risk posed by a client based on the key risk categories, as determined by a firm. - 4.6.3The client's risk profile may also inform the extent of the checks that need to be performed on other associated parties, such as the client's beneficial owners.
+The beneficial ownership information must be verified against that held on the Internal Register and Central Register(s) of beneficial ownership prior to the establishment of a business relationship. - 4.6.4Undue client secrecy and unnecessarily complex ownership structures can both point to heightened risk because company structures that disguise ownership and control are particularly attractive to people involved in MLTF. - 4.6.5In cases where a client (an individual) or beneficial owner of a client is identified as a PEP (including a domestic PEP), an enhanced level of due diligence must be performed on the PEP.
+Further details on the approach to be taken in such circumstances are set out in 5.3.14 5.3.26 of this guidance. - 4.6.6In cases where a client is a third country national who applies for residence rights or citizenship in the state in exchange for capital transfers, property or government bonds may indicate heightened risk (as set out in schedule 4 of the 2010 Act).

-4.7 What is service risk?
+4.7What is service risk?

-- 4.7.1 A firm should consider the following question "Do any of our products or services have attributes known to be used by money launderers or terrorist financiers?" - 4.7.2 Service risk is the perceived risk that certain products or services present an increased level of vulnerability in being used for MLTF purposes. - 4.7.3 Firms should consider carrying out additional checks when providing a product or service that has an increased level of MLTF vulnerability. - 4.7.4 Services and products in which there is a serious risk that the accountancy firm itself could commit a money laundering offence should also be treated as higher risk.
-For example, wherever the accountancy firm may commit an offence under Sections 7 and 10 to 11 or 30A(1)(b) of the 2010 Act such as the use of the accountancy firm's client monies account to inadvertently facilitate money laundering.

-4.7.5 Before a firm begins to offer a service significantly different from its existing range of products or services, it should assess the associated MLTF risks and respond appropriately to any new or increased risks.
+- 4.7.1A firm should consider the following question "Do any of our products or services have attributes known to be used by money launderers or terrorist financiers?" - 4.7.2Service risk is the perceived risk that certain products or services present an increased level of vulnerability to being used for MLTF purposes. - 4.7.3 Firms should consider carrying out additional checks when providing a product or service that has an increased level of MLTF vulnerability. - 4.7.4Services and products in which there is a serious risk that the accountancy firm itself could commit a money laundering offence should also be treated as higher risk.
+For example, wherever the accountancy firm may commit an offence such as the use of the accountancy firm's client monies account to inadvertently facilitate money laundering. - 4.7.5Before a firm begins to offer a service significantly different from its existing range of products or services, it should assess the associated MLTF risks and respond appropriately to any new or increased risks.

-4.8 What is geographic risk?
+4.8What is geographic risk?